Request or download the MATTR Pi SDK Trial Licence Agreement and the MATTR Customer Agreement and review these terms.

 Please reach out to us in case you need any assistance.

-Add this SDK as a dependency to the react native app:
+Add this SDK as a dependency to your react native app:

 yarn add @mattrglobal/verifier-sdk-react-native

-This SDK can be used in the same application with the following versions of the mobile-credential-holder-react-native SDK:
+This SDK can be used in the same application with version 8.0.0 of the React Native mDocs Holder SDK (mobile-credential-holder-react-native).

 Create a verifier: